Key Takeaways You’ll Get

 Forty years ago, this stinky stall told the vet and horse owner that something wasn’t right—and it still does—but researchers have developed exciting new ways to figure out exactly what imbalances are at play so they can correct them.

 Franklin returns to the car analogy.
-“If you think about an axle breaking, there was a point where that axle was getting weak and probably still handling fine but, then, ‘Boom!’
-When the axle breaks, the horse develops diarrhea.
+“If you think about an axle breaking, there was a point where that axle was getting weak and probably still handling fine, but then, ‘Boom!’
+When the axle breaks, the horse has diarrhea.
 We used to have to wait for that diarrhea or soft, smelly pile to show up in the stall, but now, because we can measure the microbiome and we can see what’s happening in there, we can see that crack in the axle before the whole thing snaps—the same way they can evaluate your genome and predict your predisposition towards X, Y, Z disease.”

 “You’re not just waiting for nature to take its course; now you can be assertive,” Franklin adds.
 “We’ve got the same opportunity … we don’t have to wait for (horses) to develop these problems, we can go in there, diagnose there’s a disturbance, make an adjustment and, now, hopefully prevent problems” that are often to blame for colics and other GI disturbances (think horses’ responses to weather or feed change, turnout buddy change, or pasture change).